 This defensive technique is definitely harder than it looks and requires a great deal of skill, fast reflexes as well as fast reactive times.

 Good footwork is important in the sport of boxing – it allows you both to move towards your opponent to make an attack but also allows you to get away and defend yourself when your opponent attempts to hit you.

 Boxing is a dynamic sport and it is important to work on your footwork so that you are able to get away from your opponent’s attack as fluidly as possible – you can do this by constantly changing direction, moving while punching and incorporating side to side lateral motions.
 The best way to improve your footwork is through working drills and focusing on the movements required to help you move quickly around the ring.

-Here at The Ring, we’re here to help you develop both your offensive and defensive techniques, to make you into an all-round fighter.
+Here at The Ring, your Boxing Gym in Singapore, we’re here to help you develop both your offensive and defensive techniques, to make you into an all-round fighter.
 Book your class and join us today!